MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/install-configure-file-print-server.md

 ### How to install a print server on Windows Server 2003 by using the Configure Your Server Wizard

 1. Click Start, point to Administrative Tools, and then click **Configure Your Server Wizard**.
 2. Click Next.
 3. Click Next.
 4. Click **Print server** in the **Server role** box, and then click Next.
-5. On the "Printers and Printer Drivers" page, click the types of Windows clients that your print server will support, and then click Next.
+5. On the **Printers and Printer Drivers** page, click the types of Windows clients that your print server will support, and then click Next.
 6. Click Next.
-7. On the "Add Printer Wizard Welcome" page, click Next.
+7. On the **Add Printer Wizard Welcome** page, click Next.
 8. Click **Local printer attached to this computer**, click to clear the **Automatically detect and install my Plug and Play printer** check box, and then click Next.
 9. Click the port for your printer, and then click Next.
 10. Click the printer make and model or provide the drivers from the printer manufacturer media, and then click Next.